JasonSteving99/claro-lang/mdbook_docs/src/static_typing/user_defined_types/parameterized_types/parameterized_types.tmpl.md

 # Parameterized Types

-Claro supports the definition of types that may be parameterized with a generic type parameter so that they can be used to contain arbitrary types.
+Claro supports the definition of types that may be parameterized with a generic type so that they can be used to contain arbitrary types.
 For example the following is a definition of a type `Maybe<T>` that has the generic type param `T`:

 {{EX1}}

 This type definition is useful for describing the generic concept of a value that may or may not be present, without needing to define repeated declarations for each specific type that may or may not be present:

+_Note: Claro's error messaging is a work in progress - the below error message will be improved._

 {{EX2}}